pandemicsyn/llamalake/slides.md

 - buf schema registry interesting - [meltapi](https://buf.build/pandemicsyn/meltapi)
 - A++ would use again

-Seriously, super awesome project and cli just hit v1 (raised $93 million to fix protobuf 🤯)
+Seriously, super awesome project and cli just hit v1 (raised $93 million to fix protobuf 🤯).
+Makes protobuf a way better dev experience than in past.

+---

+# Questions ?